Chetan265/Image_Classification/README.md

 This data was initially published on https://datahack.analyticsvidhya.com by Intel to host a Image classification Challenge.

 ## Inspiration
-Want to build powerful Neural network that can classify these images with more accuracy.
+Want to build Neural network that can classify these images with more accuracy.